 But being patient won’t be enough.
 If you’re not being consistent, you’re not going to get the results that you’re hoping for.

 And yes, it’s true that this is going to take a bit of time and dedication.
 You’re going to have to be careful to look for signs that your dog might have to go out.

-You’ll want to make sure that if you do this, however, that you’re not leaving before your dog uses the bathroom.
-This can help ensure that you’re getting the most out of your training.
+But you want to make sure not to head back inside until your dog has used the bathroom.
+This ensures that you and your dog get the most out of your training.

 Use Positive Feedback

-Next, you’re going to want to make sure that you’re rewarding your dog every time that it does something right.
+You want to make sure you reward your dog every time it does something right.
 This will help encourage it to act better in the future.

-Instead, make sure that you’ve got a treat ready every time that your dog uses the bathroom outside.
-Here’s the thing—you’ll want to do this every time, as this is the only way that your dog will be able to learn.
+So make sure that you’ve got a tasty treat ready every time that your dog uses the bathroom outside.

-But you’re not going to want to stop there.
-You’ll want to make sure that you teach your dog words—such as “potty”—to really make the training effective.
+But don’t stop there.
+You also want to make sure that you teach your dog words—such as “potty”—to really make the training effective.

 Once your dog is housetrained, for example, you’ll be able to ask it if it has to go potty.
 If it does, it will go outside, helping you keep the inside of your house clean.